preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 You can "detach" (delete) a site if needed.
 Then the following permissions are needed:

-+ For an Omnia Teamwork app: App Administrator permissions.
++ For an Omnia Teamwork app: app administrator permissions.
-+ For a Sharepoint site: Site Owner or Site Collection Administrator permissions.
++ For a Sharepoint site: site owner or site collection administrator permissions.

 **Note!** What actually happens when you click the dust bin to delete a site, is that the site is detached.
-That is true for all Teamwork sites, regardless of if they have been created in or attached to Omnia.

-**Note!** When a site is detached, an e-mail is sent to the site owner(s).
+That is true for all teamwork sites, regardless of if they have been created in or attached to Omnia.
+When a site is detached, an e-mail is sent to the site owner(s).

 Edit App Route
 ****************
-If it should be needed to edit the App Route, Select "Alias" in the dot menu for the teamwork and the following is shown:
+If it should be needed to edit the app route, Select "Alias" in the dot menu for the teamwork and the following is shown:

 .. image:: teamwork-apps-app-route-community-v7.png